 “Ask about travel charges.
 Some electricians charge a flat rate for travel, others charge more per hour to cover these expenses.
 The size of your project can determine how the total charges shake out and ultimately which electrician is right for the job.” – Marcus Pickett, What You Need to Know When Hiring an Electrician, InsiderPages; Twitter:@insiderpages

-49. Get a written contract and a guarantee, if possible.
-“Once you are satisfied with an estimate, ask for a written contract that includes all work to be performed, costs and the payment schedule.
+“Upon satisfaction with an estimate, ask for a written contract that includes all work within scope, costs and the payment schedule.
 Never sign a blank or incomplete contract.
 So, for large jobs, have an attorney review documents before signing the contract.
-Get a copy of the signed contract.
+Ensure you keep a copy of the signed contract.

 “Ask for a written guarantee, if it’s not already in the contract.
 Any guarantee should include what is covered, who is responsible for fulfillment and a validation date.” – Hiring a Professional Electrical Contractor, Insurance Institute for Business & Home Safety; Twitter: @disastersafety

 “A company that is trustworthy is also essential.
-Often times the work will be performed when you are not there.
+Often times, electricians complete the work with nobody home.
 You need to know the electrician will finish the job without you looking over his or her shoulder.” – Kim Hopkins, What to Look for When Hiring an Electrician–Pasadena Residents Need to Know, The Electric Connection’s Blog; Twitter: LAElectricianCA